Registering devices

 5. In Step 2 of the Text Import Wizard, select Semicolon as delimiter and click Finish.

-For further information on the file format and accepted CSV variants, also refer to Create a bulk device credentials request in the Cumulocity IoT OpenAPI Specification.
+For further information on the file format and accepted CSV variants, also refer to Create a bulk device credentials request in the Cumulocity OpenAPI Specification.

 Info